judychen117/twitter2.0/README.md

 **As an admin, you can:**

-* Manage all tweets on this platform, deleting the tweet is available for the admin
+* Manage all tweets on this platform, including deleting tweets of any users
-* Dashboard for observing all users, easy to find out who is an active user
-* Here is an admin account you can use:
+* Manage all users, easy to find the number of likes and tweets a user has Here is an admin account you can use:

 email  | password
 ------------- | -------------